Senior Academic – Years 7 to 11

 In Year 7, the topics pupils cover include:

-Biology: cells, healthy living and the respiratory system.
+Cells, healthy living and the respiratory system.

 These topics are not necessarily covered in this order.
-Through these topics pupils will develop key fundamental biological theories and broaden their understanding of a range of human anatomical features with direct application to their own health and wellbeing
+Through these topics pupils develop key biological theories and broaden their understanding of a range of human anatomical features with direct application to their own health and wellbeing

-Chemistry: states of matter, changing state, diffusion, pressure, elements, atoms, compounds, chemical formulae, reactions, acids, alkalis and salts.
+States of matter, changing state, diffusion, pressure, elements, atoms, compounds, chemical formulae, reactions, acids, alkalis and salts.

 In Year 8, the topics pupils cover include:

-Chemistry: metals and non-metals, groups and periods, mixtures, solutions, filtration, chromatography, metal reactions and extraction, ceramics, polymers, rocks and the carbon cycle.
+Metals and non-metals, groups and periods, mixtures, solutions, filtration, chromatography, metal reactions and extraction, ceramics, polymers, rocks and the carbon cycle.

-Physics: static electricity, electricity and circuits, magnetism, energy, power, motion, pressure and moments.
+Static electricity, electricity and circuits, magnetism, energy, power, motion, pressure and moments.

 GCSE Curriculum Outline